dirtyhenry/dead-rooster-articles/2011/2011-03-25-interpol-is-a-4th-grade.md

 beer.
 Five suited-up guys enter a foggy stage, something they may have learned when they were opening for U2 a few months ago.
-Three founding members of the band are still there : Paul Banks aka Julian Plenti, vocals, Daniel Kessler, guitars, and Sam Fogarino, drums[[alright, the very first drummer of the band was Greg Drudy, you're right]].
+Three founding members of the band are still there : Paul Banks aka Julian Plenti, vocals, Daniel Kessler, guitars, and Sam Fogarino, drums[^1].
 Farewell dear Carlos D., bass player and [full-time candidate for the world most classy person position](http://www.google.fr/images?q=carlos+d+interpol).
 Less than one year ago, he was replaced on stage by Brandon Curtis (keyboards and backing vocals) and David Pajo (bass)… who's just announced he was off the